SenseLogic/PENDOWN/README.md

 ## Extensibility

-The modifier list of a color tag can be redefined :
+The modifier list of a predefined color tag can also be redefined :

 ```
 {{^#ffd,$f87:²\}}